kampersanda/elinor/elinor-cli/README.md

 - `doc_id`: The ID of the document.
 - `score`: The relevance score of the query-document pair.
   - If it is a true one, the score should be a non-negative integer (e.g., 0, 1, 2).
-    0 means non-relevant, and the others mean relevant in binary metrics.
   - If it is a predicted one, the score can be a float (e.g., 0.1, 0.5, 1.0).

 An example of the JSONL file for the true relevance scores is: